remiliacorp/remi-docs/content/collective/contract.md

 draft: true
 ---

-For transparency, a summary of the terms of the Remilia Collective contract agreed upon by all Remilia Collective artists is provided.
+A summary of the terms of the planned Remilia Collective contract agreed upon by all Remilia Collective artists.

 ## Terms

 Remilia Collective artists commit to exclusively selling NFT art on the Remilia Collection market, providing 20% flat commission to Remilia Corp and 10% additional into Remilia Co-op funding (70% final compensation) on every sale.

-Remilia Corp will match 5-10% funding into the Remilia Co-op (effective Co-op contribution = 15-20% total of all NFT sales), with the remainder retained for Remilia Corp's working capital for operations and project investments.
+Remilia Corp may match ~5-10% funding into the Remilia Co-op (to make effective Co-op contribution = 15-20% total of all NFT sales), with the remainder retained for Remilia Corp's working capital for operations and project investments.

-Ownership of a work is transferred to Remilia Corp on consignment when it is delivered to the Market and the NFT is created on OpenSea, with payment distributed back to the artist from Remilia Corp as a portion of the sale on first sale.
+Ownership of a work is transferred to Remilia Corp on consignment when it is delivered to the Market and the NFT is minted, with payment distributed back to the artist from Remilia Corp as a portion of the sale on first sale.

 ## Co-Op Fund